Chandu12304/MPMC-X86/keilExecution.md

 1. Click **Project > Build Target** or press **F7** to compile.
 2. If there are no errors, go to **Debug > Start/Stop Debug Session** to simulate the program in uVision 4.

+### 5. Run and Check Output Using the Watch Window
+Set up the Watch Window:

+In Debug mode, open the Watch window by going to View > Watch Window > Watch 1.
+This window lets you track the values of variables during code execution.
+Add Variables to the Watch Window:

+In Watch 1, click on an empty row and type the name of the variable you want to watch (e.g., sum, sub, mul, and div).
+Press Enter to add each variable.
+You should now see a, b, sum, sub, mul, and div listed in the Watch window.

 ### Optional: Flashing to LPC2148
 Since Keil uVision 4 doesn't have a direct flashing option, you may need to use external tools like **Flash Magic** to upload the generated `.hex` file to your LPC2148 board.